Singles holidays in February

 Journey Latin America has solo travel ideas across Central and South America, while Friendship Travel runs singles-only tours to Cuba combining the capital Havana with some R&R on the beach at Varadero.
 You can also explore Cuba on foot and on a cycling holiday.

 Burma might also be on your wishlist.
 February is the end of the driest season before the real heat of summer starts, so it’s easier to get around this fascinating country.
-Travelling independently here can be tricky so Travel Indochina‘s guided tours are a great choice, with single travellers making up around a third of the group.
+Travelling independently here can be tricky so these guided tours from Insider Journeys are a great choice, with single travellers making up around a third of the group.
 The Burma Revealed itinerary lets you discover the cities of Yangon and Mandalay, as well as the endless temples of Bagan and Inle Lake’s famous stilt fishermen.

 Or choose a trip designed for singles only, such as the solo traveller tours from Cox & Kings.
 February is the perfect time to explore India, before temperatures rise again, so I’d pick a classic circuit of the Golden Triangle and some of the country’s other iconic attractions, from the Taj Mahal to Rajasthani palaces and tiger spotting.